Margins and padding are essential elements of spacing when it comes to web design.

 Web design and coding basics

 HTML (HyperText Markup Language) tells your web browser how to display a web page.
 CSS (Cascading Style Sheets) provides a set of rules that are applied to HTML and govern the style of a website.
-So, we rely on HTML to define the specific text for a header on a page, but we can use CSS to set a consistent font, text size, and color for all headers in the same class across a website.
+You rely on HTML to define the specific text for a header on a page, but you can use CSS to set a consistent font, text size, and color for all headers in the same class across a website.

 The invention of CSS was a game changer for web development because it eliminated the need to write or rewrite an individual line of styling code for each element on every page of a website.
-CSS enables us to not only set consistent parameters for elements in the same class, but make changes to an entire class all at the same time.
+CSS enables you to set consistent parameters for elements in the same classand make changes to an entire class all at the same time.

 What is the CSS box model?